akaped/coronavirus_dashboard/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**The Coronavirus Dashboard: the case of Belgium**
+**The Coronavirus Dashboard: the case of Italy**

-This Coronavirus dashboard: the case of Belgium provides an overview of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic for Belgium.
+This Coronavirus dashboard: the case of Italy provides a daily updated overview of the coronavirus disease (COVID-19) epidemic for Italy, caused by 2019 severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) virus.

 This dashboard is built with R using the R Makrdown framework and was adapted from this [dashboard](https://ramikrispin.github.io/coronavirus_dashboard/) by